in-toto/community/GOVERNANCE.md

 ### The in-toto Steering Committee (ITSC)

-The in-toto Project is governed by the [ITSC](https://github.com/in-toto/community/blob/main/ITSC.md) that is exclusively responsible for in-toto's [specification](https://github.com/in-toto/docs), [enhancements](https://github.com/in-toto/in-toto/ite), and the Project's strategic goals and direction.
+The in-toto Project is governed by the [ITSC](https://github.com/in-toto/community/blob/main/ITSC.md) that is exclusively responsible for in-toto's [specification](https://github.com/in-toto/docs), [enhancements](https://github.com/in-toto/in-toto/ite), the [attestation framework](https://github.com/in-toto/attestation), and the Project's strategic goals and direction.
 ITSC members have final authority over:

 * Technical direction of the Project and subprojects
-* Project governance and process (this document).
+* Project governance and process (this document)
 * Contribution policy
 * Conflict resolution